Arthur Rotch: Personal life

 On November 16, 1892, he married Lisette DeWolf Colt.

 In his will, he left more than $100,000 (equivalent to $ today) to public and charitable organizations.

 In 1883, Rotch and his siblings founded the Rotch Traveling Scholarship in memory of their father, Benjamin Smith Rotch.
 The scholarship sends an American student of architecture for a minimum of eight months study and travel abroad.
-Benjamin Rotch, a relatively well-known landscape artist, had studied painting in Paris in 1847, and appreciated the “value of foreign travel in stimulating young architects’ imagination through contact with great buildings of the past.”
+Benjamin Rotch, a relatively well-known landscape artist, had studied painting in Paris in 1847, and appreciated the "value of foreign travel in stimulating young architects' imagination through contact with great buildings of the past."

-Arthur Rotch died of pleurisy in August 1894, at the age of forty-four.
-He was a vestryman at Emmanuel Episcopal Church, Boston; the reredos was donated by his sister Aimee Rotch Sergent Sargent in memory of him, their sister. and their parents.
+Arthur Rotch died of pleurisy in Beverly, Massachusetts on August 15, 1894, at the age of forty-four.
+He was buried at Mount Auburn Cemetery.

+He was a vestryman at Emmanuel Episcopal Church, Boston; the reredos was donated by his sister Aimee Rotch Sergent Sargent in memory of him, their sister, and their parents.